betteridge/logo/README.txt

-Use .eps files for print. (.png files are only for web and demonstration purposes).
+Use .eps files for print.